vacanza/holidays/README.rst

     holiday that falls on a weekend, when appropriate.
 (Default: True)

 prov
+    A string specifying a province that has unique statutory holidays.
+    (Default: Australia='ACT', Canada='ON', NewZealand=None)

+state
-    A string specifying a province/state that has unique statutory holidays.
+    A string specifying a state that has unique statutory holidays.
-    (Default: Canada='ON', Mexico=None, UnitedStates=None)
+    (Default: UnitedStates=None)

+Methods:

+get(key, default=None)
+    Returns a string containing the name of the holiday(s) in date `key`, which can be of date, datetime, string, unicode, bytes, integer or float type.
+If multiple holidays fall on the same date the names will be seperated by commas

+get_list(key)
+    Same as `get` except returns a `list` of holiday names instead of a comma seperated string

+pop(key, default=None)
+    Same as `get` except the key is removed from the holiday object

+update/append
+    Accepts dictionary of {date: name} pairs, a list of dates, or even singular date/string/timestamp objects and adds them to the list of holidays

 More Examples